 - Backward compatibility Special attention has been paid to ensure a smooth transition of the standard.
 Potential discontinuities have been identified, and handled by creating a feasible migration path, allowing to preserve the investment in services built on WAE version 1, i.e. WML1[WML1] and WMLScript[WMLScript].
 See Section 6.2.3 - Convergence with W3C Specifications - > XHTML[XHTML] defined by W3C is a reformulation of HTML in XML[XML].
 By including XHTML in the WAP specifications, the WAP Forum will easily incorporate new technologies from the W3C. - > CSS[CSS2] is a style sheet language to control the presentation of HTML/XML documents.
-By specifying a suitable subset of CSS for WAP terminals, authors can control the presentation of WAP content. - Prescription of User Agent Behaviour Processing model will be specified to ensure interoperability.
+By specifying a suitable subset of CSS for WAP terminals, authors can control the presentation of WAP content. - Convergence with ECMA's ECMAScript [ECMAscript] Edition 3; the established scripting technology used in today's Internet applications. - WAE version 2.1 will achieve convergence through the adoption of a profile of ECMAScript [ECMAScript] Edition 3.
+By adopting an appropriate profile of ECMAScript content written for WAE version 2.1 user agents will be usable by established Internet browsers and WAE version 2.1 user agents will be able to process significant amounts of Internet content utilising ECMAScript. - Prescription of User Agent Behaviour Processing model will be specified to ensure interoperability.
 Requirements from other specifications such as WTA and EFI have been taken into consideration.
-The caching model for User Agents has also been defined. - Definition of WAP-specific Media types, e.g., WBMP. - WINA Name and Number Database has been properly maintained, e.g., WXBML Public Document ID, WMLScript Library ID. - Semantic Level Backward Compatibility WAP version 1 semantics have been included into WAP version 2, just for ensuring backward compatibility.
+The caching model for User Agents has also been defined.

+- Definition of WAP-specific Media types, e.g., WBMP. - WINA Name and Number Database has been properly maintained, e.g., WXBML Public Document ID, WMLScript Library ID. - Semantic Level Backward Compatibility WAP version 1 semantics have been included in WAP version 2, just for ensuring backward compatibility.
 The following are examples of those semantics of WAE: - ➤ Deck/Card architecture (See Section 6.2) - ➤ Variables (See Section 6.2) - Script (See Section 6.4)